aschrecengost/EukCHARMer/README.md

 The things that are *not* handled this way, and that you are responsible for having on the machine that launches the pipeline:
 - **Snakemake** itself and **conda** (see [Setup](#setup) above for install links).
 - **PaPaRa**, for the reasons noted in the callout above - PaPaRa isn't packaged on conda-forge/bioconda, so it has to be available as a `papara` command (locally) or an HPC module (on a cluster) before you run the pipeline.
-- **`reference/reference_database.fasta`, `reference/reference_database.qza`, and `reference/classifier.qza`** - these three files are excluded from the git repo (see `.gitignore`) because they're too large to distribute via git (303MB/49MB/209MB respectively - the first two alone exceed GitHub's 100MB per-file limit).
+- **`reference/reference_database.fasta`, `reference/reference_database.qza`, and `reference/classifier.qza`** - these three files are excluded from the git repo (see `.gitignore`) because they're too large to distribute via git.
 See the next section for how to generate them yourself; it only needs to be done once.

-If you're on an HPC that uses Environment Modules/Lmod (as we are, on Unity), you'll also typically need to load `conda` itself via a module before the `snakemake`/`conda` commands are available - check with your cluster's documentation. `submit.sh` has commented-out `module load` lines showing what we use on Unity as a starting point.
+If you're on an HPC that uses Environment Modules/Lmod, you'll also typically need to load `conda` itself via a module before the `snakemake`/`conda` commands are available - check with your cluster's documentation. `submit.sh` has commented-out `module load` lines showing what we use on our HPC as a starting point.

 #### Generating the large reference files yourself